urfave/cli/docs/v3/examples/completions/shell-completions.md

 [#1993](https://github.com/urfave/cli/issues/1993)).
 Regenerating the script and sourcing it again is what resolves that: `__complete` is the first argument, where a `--` typed later on the command line can no longer turn it into a positional argument.

+Until the script is regenerated, pressing tab on such a line runs the app with the request left on it as a positional argument, which usually ends in an `Incorrect Usage` message rather than in the run completing quietly.

 #### Default auto-completion